oceanicsdotio/oceanics.io/README.md

 ## Getting started

-The top-level directory also contains this `README.md` along with configuration files and scripts for linting, compiling, bundling, and deploying.
-The complete build and test processes are defined in `makefile`.
+The top-level directory contains this `README.md` along with configuration files and scripts for linting, compiling, bundling, and deploying.

 The site is hosted on Netlify.
 The build process is setup in `netlify.toml` and `makefile`.
-When updates are pushed to Github, the site is rebuilt and deployed automatically.
 Local testing requires the Netlify CLI, which is installed from the parent module.

 We use `yarn` to manage code.
 The environment configuration lives in `.yarnrc.yml`, and version controlled plugins in `.yarn`.
 Shared dependencies are defined in `package.json`.